malevitzch/projects/README.md

 It is important to note that some project might be depended upon others so moving the files is not advised (many things rely on Spritesheet_Lib)

 # TODO
-- [ ] Rewrite SpriteModule to use updated variable naming conventions
 - [ ] Create a sample for Petri_Dish (Conway's game of life)
 - [ ] Add ABOUT file to Petri_Dish
 - [ ] Isometric Renderer
-- [ ] Change between function to a template so that it's useful later
+- [ ] Add documentation to header files